Property agents and self-managing landlords must register for Rental Bonds Online by 30 January 2017

 If you have employed an agent, they will lodge the bond and handle the paperwork.
 Agents have 10 working days from the end of each month to lodge all bonds received during that month.
 These are maximum timeframes and you can lodge a bond sooner.

-You are advised to accept bond payments in either cash, bank cheque or bank transfer from the tenant's account.
+You are advised to accept bond payments in cash, bank cheque or bank transfer from the tenant's account.

 Fair Trading does not accept liability for a tenant's dishonoured personal bond cheque.
 If the cheque bounces, this means you have no bond or security.
 You will need to try to collect the money again and re-lodge the bond or issue a termination notice for breach of the tenancy agreement.